ArbaazPatwari/CO550-RP-WebForms/README.md

 # CO550 Web Forms (logbook 2)
-Code for the logbook 2 exercise Web Forms using Razor Pages.
+Code for the logbook 2 exercise Web Forms (Task 1) using Razor Pages.